JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="AddHours"></a>AddHours

 Adds the specified number of hours to this **CPowerTime** object.
+The valid values for this member are 1 through 23.
 You can subtract hours by using a negative number.

 ```
 AddHours (BYVAL nHours AS LONG)